timh1975/SoftwareEngineeringPortfolio/week9.md

      2.2  Datasets would need to be provded to be added to the local database to sync up data.
      2.3  Not having a fully sync database would provide difficulty in testing for system wide compatability.

 3. No unit tesing was put in place.
 I was able to figure out using mock tests for this week.
 This is an area I recognise I need to gain knowledge and skilsl on for both the project module for semester 2, as well as for professional practice.
+4. Given that SQL injection vulnerability was recognised, I would need to read up on optimising SQL statments to mitigate for these risks.